rumorsou/Tensor-based_k-TTC_Search/TETree/README.md

 Please ensure that your device can access PyTorch and torch_scatter.

 ## Datasets
-Please ensure that there are no comments in the dataset file, the starting vertex is "0" and generate their trussness using any k-truss decomposition application out there and write them in a file in the following format "u v k" where, (u,v) is an edge and u < v and k is the trussness.
+Please ensure that there are no comments in the dataset file, the starting vertex is "0" and generate their trussness using any k-truss decomposition application out there and write them in a file in the following format "u,v,k" where, (u,v) is an edge and u < v and k is the trussness.

 We also provide a sample dataset named "facebook_truss_result.txt" which satisfies all requirements mentioned above.